Contentify/Contentify/daux/docs/Development/54_Built-In_Modules.md

 The slider widget comes with a default CSS styling.
 Don't hesistate to make any changes you want to adapt the styling to your website.
 It's located in the `frontend.css` stylesheet at the `.slider` class.
 You probably want to set the slider's height to an appropriate value.

     .slider { position: relative; width: 100%; height: 245px; /* Height of a single slide */ }

+## Videos

+Every video belongs to a provider.
+The only default provider is `youtube`.
+As you may guess, a provider is a platform that hosts videos.
+The `Modules\Videos\Models\Video` model stores an `$providers` array with available providers.
+You may add aditional providers to this array.
+If you do so you have to care for handling videos from these providers by modifying corresponding templates - at least `modules/videos/views/index.blade.php` and `show.blade.php`.
+You may also take a look at `admin_form.blade.php`.